jcornaz/kwik/ROADMAP.md

 The actual number of iterations depends then on the global configuration.
 The code only defines the sensible limits in regard of the system under test.

 The random generation would still be seeded.
-But the seed could only be set via system property or environment variable.
-Not from code.
+But the seed will only be configurable via system property or environment variable.
+Not from code anymore.

 ### Composing and configuring fuzzers